rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![boxplot](./images/boxplot.png)

-19: Data visualization: Draw a simple and quick plot of customer salary.
+19: Data Visualization: Draw a simple and quick plot of customer salary (in thousands).
 This illustrates the overall distribution of cusomer's salary and the range within which it falls.
 You clearly see a dense band where most customers fall between about $50K to about $80K.
 We can improve upon the display of a plot as you will see in a later section.

   ```
   plot(CUST_INSUR_LTV$SALARY/1000)